jsoria4/Smart-Campus-Parking-System/safety-emergency-override/README.md

 Continuously monitors environmental conditions (smoke, fire, gas, emergency button) and triggers a system-wide evacuation override when a hazard is detected.
 Overrides all gate and lighting modules, activates alarms, and displays evacuation instructions.

 NOTE:
-In the Safety_and+Emergency+Override_Module, there are two different commands for the clock, each with a different frequency.
+In the Safety_and_Emergency_Override_Module, there are two different commands for the clock, each with a different frequency.
 CLOCK_50 is the standard 1.5mHz frequency(used for standard polling), and slow_clk is 1Hz (used for testing of states).
 To use one over the other, simply comment or uncomment out one or the other.
 ---

 ## Assigned Member